edwardoughton/taddle/README.md

 ```
 python vis/cluster_vis.py
 ```
 This creates an observed vs predicted plot with prediction intervals.
-Prediction intervals interpret the prediction of the Ridge Regression model as the mean of a Gaussian.
-We can find the optimal standard deviation of this Gaussian using the predicted and observed values.
+Prediction intervals use the probabilistic formulation of Ridge Regression.
+They interpret the prediction of the Ridge Regression model as the mean of a Gaussian.
+We can find the optimal standard deviation of this Gaussian through some algebra.
+Note that ensembling five ridge models together does not change the calculation because the ensemble can be expressed as a single ridge model whose weights and regularization coefficient are the average of the five ridge models.

 Create Prediction Maps
 =======================